kubernetes/community/contributors/design-proposals/node/numa-manager.md

 function is called, the NUMA manager collects NUMA hints from from other Kubelet components.

-If the NUMA hints do are not compatible, the NUMA manager could choose to reject the pod.
+If the NUMA hints are not compatible, the NUMA manager could choose to reject the pod.
 The details of what to do in this situation needs more discussion.
 For example, the NUMA manager could enforce strict NUMA alignment for Guaranteed QoS pods.
 Alternatively, the NUMA manager could simply provide best-effort NUMA alignment for all pods.

 The NUMA Manager component will be disabled behind a feature gate until graduation from alpha to beta.